 First up was this Mexican Tater Tot Casserole and should I be embarrassed to say that my little family finished this entire pan?!
 Because I'm not 🙂 This taco inspired tater tot casserole was so darn good that Marc requested it become part of our "regular meal rotation."
 Done and done!
 It is definitely rivaling my Turkey Enchilada Casserole as one of the most requested meals!

-Ground Beef - I use 90/10 ground beef, but any ratio of fat will work.
-This would also work with ground turkey or ground chicken, if you prefer!
+Ground Turkey - This would also work with ground beef or ground chicken, if you prefer!

 White Onion - onion adds flavor and texture to this tater tot hot dish.